Introduction

 2. Mobile Communication

 The range of Mobile Communication is huge as communication over mobile just does not refer only to voice calls but it covers all the functionality like texting, mobile internet and also app based communications.
-Connectivity is about advancement on the mobile technologies like 4G and latest one of all that his even came into much usage today only after in continues other generations still are not fully implemented yet connectivity.
+Connectivity advances with mobile technologies like 4G and the latest generations.
+Although newer generations continue to develop, many regions have not fully implemented them yet, making connectivity uneven.

 3. Wireless Communication